OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 {% textarea label="List Your Target Audiences" id="List Your Target Audiences" size="large" %}

-{% textarea label="List the Strategies for Each Target Audience" id="List the Strategies for Each Target Audience" size="large" %}
+{% textarea label="List the Strategies for Reaching Each Target Audience" id="List the Strategies for Each Target Audience" size="large" %}

 {% textarea label="List Your the Tactics You Will use to Engage Each Target Audience" id="List Your the Tactics You Will use to Engage Each Target Audience" size="large" %}